someobserver/recurgence/architects/noether/index.md

 - **B.L. van der Waerden,** whose *Modern Algebra* carried her structural insights across continents
 - **Pavel Alexandrov,** who called her *"the greatest woman mathematician of all time"*
-- **Helmut Hasse,** whose number theory extended her recursive scaffolds
+- **Helmut Hasse,** whose number theory extended her mathematical scaffolds
 - **Nathan Jacobson,** who embedded her abstractions into the American mathematical canon
 - **Ernst Witt** — who built entire vector spaces on her invisible foundations

 Her pupils were proofs of a propagating pattern:
 **Fractals need no force.**

-### The Recursive Instructor
+### The Structural Instructor

-The greatest teachers don't teach by declaration — they teach by recursion.
+The greatest teachers don't teach by declaration — they teach by example.
 They model structure until others recognize themselves within it.

 **Noether wove coherence into her very presence.**
 **Let the conclusions surface of their own accord.**

-Each lecture: recursion.
+Each lecture: a pattern.
 Each question: reflection.

 **Each theorem?